Kyiroz/Kyiroz/README.md

 # Mondongo

 <h1> ⚡ Repampanos ⚡ </h1>
-- 👋 Hola, soy @Kyiroz
+- 👋 Hola, soy @Kyiroz.
 - 👀 Interesado en: learning how to program like a pro-gamer :v
 - 🌱 Estoy aprendiendo: Python, Django, Html
 - 💞️ I’m looking to collaborate on: College Asignments